Manage an API proxy using AMPLIFY CLI

 npm installs packages into your AppData directory.

-Learn how to authorize your DevOps service to use the API Central DevOps APIs by way of AMPLIFY CLI to manage your API proxies.
+Learn how to authorize your DevOps service to use the AMPLIFY Central DevOps APIs by way of AMPLIFY CLI to manage your API proxies.

 - Generate an RSA key pair for your DevOps service account

-- Create a DevOps service account in API Central UI
+- Create a DevOps service account in AMPLIFY Central UI

 - Authenticate your service account with AMPLIFY platform